HOW TO MAKE A PASSIVE INCOME AS A PHOTOGRAPHER: 6 PASSIVE INCOME IDEAS

 KT Merry | Melissa Schollaert | Justine Milton | Clary Pfeiffer

 If you don’t want to build a new website or deal with having prints printed, packaging the prints, and then shipping, consider selling with a company that curates fine art prints and does all the work for you!
-These companies curate collections of art and photography and offer a percentage of the sales back to the artist.
+These companies curate collections of art and photography and offer a percentage of the sales back to the artist, making it an effective, hands-off solution for those sekeing how to make passive income as a photographer.
 I personally sell with 2 different companies and all I needed to do was submit my work and they chose what fit their curated galleries.
 I collect payment for anything that sells each month or quarter.
-This is super easy, but revenue can vary since you are at the mercy of the online shops promoting and marketing to get the prints sold.
+This is a super easy source of passive income for photographers, but revenue can vary since you are at the mercy of the online shops promoting and marketing to get the prints sold.
 I sell with Eventide Collective and The Weekend Type, but I also suggest Minted and Art Crate.

-If you find you are very good at editing, enjoy it, and have time to take on more editing work outside of your own work, you may want to consider adding an editing service to your photography business.
+If you find you are very good at editing, enjoy it, and have time to take on more editing work outside of your own work, you may want to consider adding an editing service to your photography business so you can derive more passive income from photography.
 The beauty of this is you can take on as little or as much as you would like so it can mold around your seasonal schedule.
-Katie Rivera of The Photo Editing Guide has a wonderful course on learning how to build a successful editing business.
+Katie Rivera of The Photo Editing Guide has a wonderful course on learning how to build a successful editing business and helping others earn a passive income with photography.
 Just use Refined Co presets when you edit 😉

 You have probably seen a lot of this on social media with influencers promoting their favorite beauty products, clothing items and home decor finds.
 Some are making MILLIONS doing nothing more than promoting other company’s products.
 Just like I mentioned in the stock photography section you get out of this what you put into it.
-The more you promote, the more you can potentially make.
+The more you promote, the more you can potentially make as passive income for a photography business.
 The commission ranges from 3% per click or sale to 50% depending on the type of affiliate program and how much the individual company is offering.
-You can read in more detail about the different types of affiliate marketing and it’s benefits here.
-Affiliate marketing is great for photographers if you focus on products that you already use and love.
+You can read in more detail about the different types of affiliate marketing and its benefits here.
+Affiliate marketing is a great option for passive income for photographers if you focus on products that you already use and love.
 It makes it easier to promote items that are relevant to your following and that you already talk about and truly believe in.
 Types of affiliations for photographers would be your favorite gear, presets, labs you use, help promote webinars and online courses of fellow photographers/coaches, and click-through ads on your blog.

-If you have been in the photography business for a while, chances are you have something you can teach or that you are very knowledgable at.
-Creating digital download educational content is a good way to put that knowledge to use and create evergreen content that can generate steady income.
+If you have been in the photography business for a while, chances are you have something you can teach or that you are very knowledgeable at.
+Creating digital download educational content is a good way to put that knowledge to use and create evergreen content that can generate steady passive income for photographers.
 Evergreen content is content that you create, post to sell online and doesn’t really need to be messed with again other than promoting or marketing it.
 You can download templates to create digital booklets/pdfs from online sources like Creative Market.
-Popular topics for photographers to share with other photographers are Posing, Pricing, Shooting Film, Shooting Tips and Tricks, In-Person Selling, Newborn Posing, etc. Anything that you feel like you are an expert at, and can put it into an educational format for others to learn from, you can develop into evergreen digital income.
+Popular topics for photographers to share with other photographers are Posing, Pricing, Shooting Film, Shooting Tips and Tricks, In-Person Selling, Newborn Posing, etc. Maybe you’re passionate about portrait photography and decide to write a series of blogs about shooting and editing portraits.
+Anything that you feel like you are an expert at, and can put it into an educational format for others to learn from, you can develop into evergreen digital income.

-I hope this gave you some inspiring ideas on ways to bring in some extra income to your photography business.
+I hope this gave you some inspiring ideas on how to make passive income as a photographer.
 Whether you just want to make the slow months a little more financially secure, buy yourself the freedom to take some time off from shooting to reboot those creative juices, or upgrade your gear, diversifying your income with work you’ve already produced is the easiest way to do just that.

 Interested in submitting a session to the REFINED Co Journal.
 Email us at firstname.lastname@example.org